 Keep them safe.

-Running through the woods, he came across a clearing; pointed tress, like wines they were entangled into each other, stoping any one from going any further.
+Running through the woods, he came across a clearing; pointed tress, like wines they were entangled into each other, stopping anyone from going any further.
 This was their territory, banned for the humans.

 In front of all the winey tress and the red eyes, that peeked through, stood a girl.
 She hardly looked five- years old, her white frock was ripped in places as if it was caught in the branches.
 She was crying profusely, runny nose and tears that were sparkling in the unearthly darkness.